bluevolvo87/themedianduck/content/posts/2024-07-10-strength-in-data-connecting-to-the-taskmaster-database/index.markdown

 ```

 ## Querying the Database

-Now that we are successfully able to connect to the database, we are able to write queries and execute them directly from `R` to access the data.
+With the database connection established, we are able to write queries and execute them directly from `R` to access the data.
 For example:

 ### A Basic `SELECT` query